jamesward/happytrails/NOTES.md

 * HTTP Port config different than the other config

-* EBean Pain: Traversing through two levels of ManyToOne relationships
+* EBean Pain: Lazy Loading doesn't work from Scala Templates

 * Scala Console on Heroku